-- C. Usage of Ekklesia in the New Testament.
-The word ekklesia (church) refers to several groups. - 1.
-A secular political assembly of citizens (Acts 19:39). - 2.
-An assembly of Christians in a local church (Acts 8:1, 3; 11:22, 26). - 3.
+Usage of Ekklesia in the New Testament: The word ekklesia (church) refers to:

+- 1. A secular, political assembly of citizens (Acts 19:39) - 2.
+An assembly of Christians in a local church (Acts 8:1,3; 11:22,26) - 3.
 A group of local churches assembled together (1 Cor.
 16:19; Gal.
-1:2). - 4.
+1:2) - 4.
 Professing Christendom without reference to locality (Acts 12:1; Rom.
-16:16). - 5.
-The body of Christ, composed of all those baptized by the Holy Spirit into the church (1 Cor.
-12:13). - 6.
-NOTE: The word ekklesia means "assembly" and does not have to take the technical meaning of the Body of Christ.
-Therefore, Acts 7:38 may refer only to an assembly in the Old Testament and not to the Body of Christ. - D. The church was a mystery.
-The Old Testament saints had no understanding of the church as a distinct body of believers, separate from Old Testament believers.
+16:16) - 5.
+The Body of Christ, composed of all those baptized by the Holy Spirit into the church (1 Cor.
+12:13).

+The word ekklesia_means "assembly" and does not have to take the technical meaning of the body of Christ.
+Therefore, Acts 7:38 may refer only to an assembly in the Old Testament and not to the body of Christ.

+The Church Was a Mystery: The Old Testament saints had no understanding of the church as a distinct body of believers, separate from Old Testament believers.
 This was a mystery hidden until revealed by the Lord Jesus and the Apostles.
-Eph.
-3:4-6 tells us that the mystery of Christ, the church, is that Gentiles would be fellow-heirs and partakers with the Jews.
+Ephesians 3:4-6 tells us that the mystery of Christ, the church, is that Gentiles would be fellow-heirs and partakers with the Jews.
 This was the mystery hidden from the ages.
-The "as" in "As it has now been revealed to his holy apostles and prophets," is not a qualifying phrase but an adjectival phrase giving additional information.
-Furthermore, other scriptures tell us clearly that the church was a mystery hidden form past ages (Col. 1:24-27; Rom.
+The "as" in "as it has now been revealed to his holy apostles and prophets" is not a qualifying phrase but an adjectival phrase giving additional information.
+Furthermore, other Scripture tell us clearly that the church was a mystery hidden from past ages (Col. 1:24-27; Rom.
 16:25-26).

-NOTE: Even if it could be proven that the church was in actual existence in the Old Testament. - E. The church began on the Day of Pentecost - 1.
-In Matt.
-16:18, Jesus told Peter and the other disciples, "Upon this rock I will build my church."
-The future tense indicates that the church was yet future at that time, during Christ's public ministry. - 2.
-In Acts 1:5, Jesus said to His disciples, "John indeed baptized with water but you shall be baptized with the Holy Spirit not many days hence." - 3.
-This baptism of the Spirit took place for the first time on the Day of Pentecost, ten days later, and although Acts 2 does not specifically call the event the "baptism of the Spirit," it is designated as such by Peter in Acts 11:15-16, when describing the events that took place in the house of Cornelius. - 4.
+Even if it could be proven that the church was revealed in the Old Testament, it cannot be proven that the church was in actual existence in the Old Testament.

+The Church Began on the Day of Pentecost

+- 1. In Matthew 16:18, Jesus told Peter and the other disciples, "Upon this rock I will build my church."
+The future tense indicates that the church was yet future at that time, i.e. during Christ's public ministry. - 2.
+In Acts 1:5, Jesus said to His disciples, "John indeed baptized with water but ye shall be baptized with the Holy Spirit not many days hence."

+- 3. This baptism of the Spirit took place for the first time on the Day of Pentecost, ten days later, and although Acts 2 does not specifically call the event the baptism of the Spirit, it is designated as such by Peter in Acts 11:15-16, when describing the events that took place in the house of Cornelius. - 4.
 The baptism of the Spirit is the means of entrance into the Body of Christ, according to 1 Cor.
-12:13, "For by one Spirit we were all baptized into one body, whether Jews or Greeks, whether bond or free; and were all made to drink of one Spirit." - 5.
-The Body of Christ is a term used synonymously for the church, according to Col. 1:24, "Who now rejoice in my sufferings for you, and fill up that which is behind of the afflictions of Christ in my flesh for His body's sake, which is the church."

-6. Therefore, the church began on the Day of Pentecost, when the baptism of the Spirit was experienced for the first time.
+12:13, "For by one Spirit were we all baptized into one body, whether Jews or Greeks, whether bond or free; and were all made to drink of one Spirit." - 5.
+The body of Christ is a term used synonymously for the church, according to Colossians 1:24, "Who now rejoice in my sufferings for you, and fill up that which is behind of the afflictions of Christ in my flesh for his body's sake, which is the church." - 6.
+Therefore, the church began on the day of Pentecost, when the baptism of the Spirit was took place for the first time.

-V. HISTORIC PREMILLENNIAL CONCEPT OF THE CHURCH
+HISTORIC PREMILLENNIAL CONCEPT OF THE CHURCH